nikczemnydev/HydrationTracker/README.md

+# Latest Addition: You can now view it online at https://codepen.io/nikczemnydev/pen/qBvVmab #

 HTML, CSS, JavaScript - HydrationTracker -  Daily Water Drinking Tracker.
 HydrationTracker is a simple and effective web app designed to help users stay hydrated by tracking their daily water intake.
 It features the following components:

 Cups